 If there is anything unanswered feel free to drop that in the comments below, and if you end up planning your trip let me know.

-The short answer is anytime.
+The short answer is you can enjoy outdoor adventures in Guernsey anytime.
 Guernsey is open all year round, with plenty of options for things to do at any time.
 The summers last longer than the UK and Spring and Autumn are warmer.
 And this means warmer seas too!

 If you are a sun worshipper or a family traveller then you will probably be restricted to July and August.
 But if it were me, I’d consider September.
 This is also when the Autumn Walking Festival kicks off, a great way to explore the island.

 If you are around in October, then also consider the Tennerfest food festival.
-All the pubs and restaurants get involved, showcasing their best cuisine for £10 a three course meal.
+All the pubs and restaurants get involved, showcasing their best local food for £10 a three course meal.
 It could be a brilliant way to meet some locals and decide where you want to eat later.

 And that’s just a couple of examples, there are things happening here all year round.
 Take a look at What’s On in Guernsey to see what might tickle your fancy.